 Without support and treatment, meth addicts can experience severe health effects and even death from their use.
 Over 10,000 deaths were determined to be caused by methamphetamine use in 2017.

-Lasting Change with a Meth Addiction Treatment Center in Asheville, NC
+Lasting Change with a Meth Rehab Near You

 Most rehab facilities offer treatment for a wide range of substances, including crystal meth.
 However, not all facilities have specific programming for these addictions.

 For example, someone who is abusing cocaine can enter the same program as someone who is struggling with meth abuse.
-At CVRC, we offer drug-specific treatment programs that will address your specific concerns at our meth addiction treatment center.
+Crest View Recovery Center’s drug-specific treatment programs will address your specific concerns at our meth addiction treatment center.

-At CVRC, we take a highly individualized approach in our meth addiction treatment program.
+At Crest View Recovery Center, we take a highly individualized approach in our meth rehab program.
 Our intensive intake process will help us learn about your loved one’s addiction history and identify attainable treatment goals.

 Reality-based therapy is an important complement to our strong, clinically-based treatment process.
 We’re not like other treatment facilities who take an institutionalized approach and make rehab feel like jail.
 We’ll put your loved one in a real-world living situation with same-sex roommates who are also struggling with addiction.
 Together, they’ll develop effective coping strategies and other beneficial skills needed to live life on life’s terms.

 Don’t continue watching your loved one struggle with meth addiction.
-Crest View Recovery can give your loved one the tools to succeed in sobriety.
+Crest View Recovery’s methamphetamine rehab can give your loved one the tools to succeed in sobriety.
 Contact us today.